 Because of the small pore size, PTFE membrane bags are up to eight times more efficient than a standard filter bag.
 This means it can cut out dust collector emissions by up to 800 percent.

 Another advantage of PTFE membrane bags is that they clean easier because of their slick surface.
-This means less bag pulsing which means less wear and tear on the bags as well as the diaphragms and solenoid valves.
+This means less bag pulsing.
+Which also means less wear and tear on the bags as well as the diaphragms and solenoid valves.
 It also means the system uses less compressed air resulting in reduced energy costs.

 To find out if PTFE membrane filter bags are right for you call and talk to one of our experts today.